Popular terms used in online survey research and SurveyLab system.

 CATI (Computer Assisted Telephone Interview) - is a telephone surveying technique in which the interviewer follows a script provided by a software application.

-CAWI (Computer-Assisted Web Interview) - is an Internet surveying technique in which the interviewer follows a script provided in a website.
+CAWI (Computer-Assisted Web Interview) - is an Internet surveying technique in which the interviewer follows a script provided on a website.

 Collector - collectors are responsible for response collection.
 They allow you to collect the data by different channels at the same time, or repeat survey collection for another period of time.